 - Carrot juice is rich in beta-carotene that aids in developing your baby’s vision, building body cells and tissues, and immunity function.

 - Cruciferous vegetables like spinach, broccoli, and cabbage are rich in proteins and folic acid.

 Just like fruits, vegetables eaten as solids are better than juices.

 8. Dairy drinks

-Milk is a natural source of vitamin B12, calcium, and protein, making it a must-have drink during pregnancy.
-Milk-based drinks boost your energy.
-You may drink fresh sweetened yogurt (lassi) or chilled skimmed milk, which are coolants.
+Milk or non-dairy milk alternatives are sources of vitamin B12, calcium, and protein, making it a must-have drink during pregnancy.
+You may drink fresh sweetened yogurt (lassi) or chilled skimmed milk, which help keep your body cool.

-The energy drinkis a great alternative to caffeinated drinks.
+The drink is a great alternative to caffeinated drinks.
 It is rich in omega-3 fatty acids, proteins, and antioxidants.